 There are several other beneficial ingredients present, but none in a significant amount that would justify the claims on the label.
 At best, this is an OK, but overpriced, option for normal to dry skin.
 It contains fragrant plants and fragrance chemicals that make it ill-advised for use close to the eyes.

-Last, don’t forget that you don’t need an eye cream!
+Last, don’t forget that most eye creams aren't necessary!
 There is no research showing that eye-area skin needs something different from skin elsewhere on the face.
 No one in the world has ever identified ingredients that the eye area needs and the face doesn’t when it comes to dry skin or wrinkles.
 Bottom line: If a “face” product is well formulated for dry skin and fighting wrinkles, you can use it anywhere on your face, eye, neck, jaw, or chest.
 What you get when you buy an eye cream is a smaller amount of product (often half the size of a face product) that is twice as expensive, and the label on the eye cream doesn’t tell you anything about the product’s formula.

 This intensive treatment-plus-hydration complex, featuring 7.5% NIA-114 + Peptide Actives, is the ultimate eye-area treatment.
 This blend is even more powerful than the original, with four-times more peptides and patented NIA-114™ technology.
 It is clinically proven to visibly diminish lines, creases, dark circles, and puffiness in 2 - 8 weeks.